djeada/Databases-Notes/notes/11_security_best_practices/01_backup_and_recovery_strategies.md

 Backups can also be categorized based on whether they are logical or physical.

+I. **Logical Backups**:

-- **Logical Backups**: These backups involve exporting database objects such as schemas and data using database utilities like `mysqldump` for MySQL or `pg_dump` for PostgreSQL.
+These backups involve exporting database objects such as schemas and data using database utilities like `mysqldump` for MySQL or `pg_dump` for PostgreSQL.
 Logical backups are portable across different database versions and platforms and allow for selective restoration of specific objects.
 However, they can be slower to create and may impact performance due to the need to scan tables.
 Additionally, they may not capture certain database-specific features or configurations.

+II. **Physical Backups**:

-- **Physical Backups**: Physical backups involve copying the physical files that store the database data, such as data files and logs.
+Physical backups involve copying the physical files that store the database data, such as data files and logs.
 This method tends to be faster for both backup and restoration and generally has less impact on performance if managed correctly.
 However, physical backups are usually platform-specific and require measures to ensure data consistency, such as pausing writes or using snapshots.

 ## Backup Methods Minimizing Production Impact